Comfort Promotion: Guided Imagery - CE/NCPD

 OVERVIEW

-The pain experience is a product of a person’s past pain experiences, values, cultural expectations, and emotions.
-Pain is a subjective measurement and varies among patients.
-Nonpharmacologic pain-control measures include massage, meditation, acupuncture, relaxation breathing, guided imagery, and heat and cold application.undefined#ref2">2,3 Such measures should be used in conjunction with pharmacologic interventions and can reduce the amount of analgesic medication required.
-Nonpharmacologic techniques help diminish the physical effects of pain, alter a patient’s perception of pain, and provide the patient with a greater sense of control.
-Nonpharmacologic interventions are appropriate for patients who find them appealing or have incomplete pain relief with drug therapy alone.2,4
+The pain experience is a product of a person’s values, cultural expectations, emotions, and prior pain experiences.
+Pain is a subjective measure and varies among patients.
+Nondrug pain-control measures include massage, meditation, acupuncture, relaxation breathing, distraction, guided imagery, and heat and cold application.undefined#ref2">2,3 Such measures should be used in conjunction with pharmacologic interventions and can reduce the amount of pain medication required.
+Nondrug techniques help diminish the physical effects of pain, alter a patient’s awareness of pain, and give the patient a greater sense of control.
+Nondrug interventions are appropriate for patients who find them appealing or who have incomplete pain relief with drug therapy alone.2,4

 Certain diagnostic and therapeutic procedures commonly cause pain.
-Evidence suggests that fewer than half of surgical patients report adequate postoperative pain relief.5 Many times, multimodal regimens for postoperative pain relief are required.
-The administration of an analgesic before implementing a nonpharmacologic strategy, such as guided imagery, may help the patient gain a level of comfort.
-Adding nonpharmacologic interventions may enhance the effects consistent with the biopsychosocial model of pain.5 The patient, setting, and surgical procedure affect the exact components of effective pain relief.5 Because everyone responds differently to nonpharmacologic techniques, finding the methods that are most effective for a patient takes time.
+Evidence suggests that fewer than half of patients having an operative or invasive procedure report enough postoperative pain relief.5 In many situations, a combination of different pain relief techniques is needed to effectively relieve pain after a procedure.
+Giving a pain medicine before starting a nondrug strategy, such as guided imagery, may help the patient with comfort.
+Adding nondrug techniques may improve the outcomes when addressing the biopsychosocial model of pain, which considers biological, psychological, and social factors.5 The patient, setting, and procedure affect the exact components of effective pain relief.5 Because patients respond differently to nondrug techniques, finding the most effective method can take time.
 A combination of techniques is often beneficial.

 EDUCATION

-- Explain guided imagery therapy, including its purpose and rationale, to the patient and family.
+- Describe guided imagery therapy, including its purpose and rationale, to the patient and family.

-- Explain what is expected of the patient during the procedure.
+- Describe what is expected of the patient during the procedure.

-- Explain how the patient can maximize the benefits of therapy.
+- Describe how the patient can maximize the benefits of therapy.

 - Explain that some techniques require practice before a patient achieves results.

-- Explain that analgesic medication may be required to further reduce pain and to augment comfort promotion measures.
+- Explain that pain medication may be required to further reduce pain and to augment comfort promotion measures.

 - Teach the patient to rest between periods of activity because fatigue increases the perception of pain.